ogaroh/ogaroh/README.md

 # 💫 About Me:

-### Hi there 👋🏾 I'm Erick Ogaro, a software Engineer 👨🏾‍💻🇰🇪
+### Hi there 👋🏾 I'm Erick Ogaro, a Senior Software Engineer 👨🏾‍💻🇰🇪

 > I am a result-oriented Software Engineer with a demonstrated history of working in the software development industry.
 I'm skilled in user experience research & analysis, user interface design, Mobile Application development, API development, cloud development, cloud DevOps, Microsoft Power Platform, and SharePoint.
 I consider myself a strong engineering professional with a Bachelor's degree in Computer Science and a certificate in Oracle Database Administration in addition to other cloud engineering accreditations (AWS & Microsoft Azure).
 Cheers! 🥳